Table of Contents

 X-rays before and after knee replacement

 For many people, arthritis is an annoyance that flares up now and again.
-Often we successfully treat the condition with one of the methods above.
-Sometimes, though, the pain won’t subside as it did in the past, or the instability, deformity, and grinding increasingly gets worse.
+Often, we successfully treat the condition with one of the methods above.
+Sometimes, though, the pain won’t subside as it did in the past, or the instability, deformity, and grinding increasingly get worse.
 Once patients begin to run out of options or have to cut back on activities important to their lifestyle, surgery becomes a part of the conversation.

-A number of viable joint replacement options exist for fingers, elbows, shoulders, hips, knees, ankles, and even toes.
+Several viable joint replacement options exist for fingers, elbows, shoulders, hips, knees, ankles, and even toes.
 The rehab process and implant quality has improved in recent years and patients now get joint replacements earlier in life.
 Implant longevity is hard to predict, and like tire wear on a car, how long a joint lasts depends on how it is used.
-Generally speaking, there is about 0.5-1% chance each year a patient will need another surgery on a replaced joint.
+Generally speaking, there is about a 0.5-1% chance each year a patient will need another surgery on a replaced joint.
 That means even 80% of joint replacements that are 20 years old are still in place and working decades later.

 Surgery is a big decision, but when it’s the right time, it can be life changing.